DVM-Backend-Recruitment/dvm-backend-task-2-pratulgupta2007/README.md

 ```
 docker-compose down
 ```
+> [!CAUTION]
-Ensure to NOT add the '-v' flag as it will remove the postgres database volume as well causing the same migration error as in development
+> Ensure to NOT add the '-v' flag as it will remove the postgres database volume as well causing the same migration error as in development

 3.